Multicookers (Electric Pressure Cookers)

 Finally, for any Instant Pot fanatics reading this: Please, put down your pitchforks!
 While we do think other models are superior because they slow‑cook in a more timely fashion, which makes them more truly multipurpose, if the Instant Pot works for you, if it makes your life easier, if it motivates you to prepare food more at home, then it’s worth every penny you spent on it.

-We tested five multicookers priced from $88.79 to $199.95.
+We tested five multicookers priced from about $90.00 to just under $200.00.
 We made beef stew, braised chicken breasts, and Boston baked beans twice in each machine, first using the pressure‑cooking function and then the slow‑cooking function.
 We also made white and brown rice, both cooked under pressure.
 To see how hot the multicookers got when they were slow‑cooking, we tracked their temperatures on both low and high over 5 hours and compared the results to our winning slow cooker, the KitchenAid 6-Quart Slow Cooker with Solid Glass Lid.
 We also brought each multicooker up to low and high pressure and tracked the internal temperatures to understand how much pressure each was capable of producing.
 All products were purchased online and appear below in order of preference.

 Pressure Cooking: We rated the multicookers on the pressure-cooked food they prepared; models rated highest if they produced even, properly cooked food (tender, juicy meats; richly flavored and reduced sauces and stews; intact and fully cooked beans) within recipe time frames.